alex-lt-kong/network-protocols/README.md

 # Network Protocols

 * Implementing/testing a few common network protocols from scratch.
-* "From scratch" generally means from L3 upwards as defined in OSI model.
+* "From scratch" generally means from L4 upwards as defined in OSI model with Linux's `socket()` functions.

 ### Review of OSI and TCP/IP models